-We are currently seeking nominations for the 2018 Scholars at Risk Courage to Think Award, which will be presented at the Scholars at Risk Network 2018 Global Congress in Berlin on April 25, 2018.
+We are no longer seeking nominations for the 2018 Scholars at Risk Courage to Think Award, which was presented at the Scholars at Risk Network 2018 Global Congress in Berlin on April 25, 2018.

 The Courage to Think Award recognizes individuals, groups or institutions that have demonstrated exemplary commitment to protecting scholars and promoting academic freedom, whether through their professional work, private or community service, or by facing personal risk.